mffg1993/scientific-plotting-guide/README.md

 ## 📂 Structure

 ### 1. Scientific Figure Checklist ✅
+A quick-reference checklist summarizing the essential steps to create clear, accurate, and publication-ready scientific figures.
+Use it before submitting or presenting your plots.

 ### 2. Guide for Scientific Figures
+A detailed walkthrough of best practices for designing, labeling, and formatting scientific plots.
+Includes color accessibility guidelines, typographic standards, and visual consistency tips.

 ### 3. Template for figures in Python
+Ready-to-use Python (Matplotlib) template for generating clean, consistent, and color-blind-safe plots.
+Includes base styles, recommended fonts, and example scripts for line, bar, and scatter plots.

 ### 4. Template for figures in Mathematica
+Mathematica notebook template for high-quality figure creation with adjustable styling presets.
+Demonstrates axis formatting, color functions, legends, and export settings for publication-ready graphics.

 ---